abap2UI5/docs/docs/handler_config.md

   ENDMETHOD.
 ```
-For custom configuration, just change the method call as described here:
+For custom configurations, simply modify the method call as follow:

 #### Theme
 ```abap